 Anyway in 2007 I was looking for something else and I was recruited by Framestore-CFC London to join the rigging development team of “Tale of Desperaux” feature film.
 It was the first fully animated movie of this large company, and for me it was an amazing opportunity to start again to learn!
 In details I’ve developed the body deformation pipeline for all the characters.
 It was great to collaborate at a such big project, never before this experience given to me the chance to focus the appropriate amount of time to build something complex and beatiful.
 Definitely it has changed my way to work on characters, and overall my approach to cg production, with more attention on workflow matters.

-After this show eleven years ago, I’ve come back in Italy at Rainbow CGI where I’ve give my contribution to improve the character’s rigging tools and the general workflow in every new production.
+After this show at the end of 2009, I’ve come back in Italy at Rainbow CGI where I’ve give my contribution to improve the character’s rigging tools and the general workflow in every new production.
 Show after show I’ve driven the pipeline development to meet some necessary requirements faced during the years by different size projects.

 In the 2015 I’ve taken a little break and I worked eight months again in London, as Software Developer for The Moving Picture Co, driven by the Disney “Jungle Book” production.
 MPC is one of the global company leaders in VFX for over 25 years and I’ve really appreciate this experience in the visual-fx world for a milionaire-budget movie.

 Today my job is about looking always forward in order to keep the technology and the workflow up to date to the actual state of art of the softwares and the most effective techniques.

 In the 2016 I’ve co-founded the Italian association of Visual Effects “AVFX”, because I believe that there is a lot of useful things that needs to be done by all the professionals even from different companies to improve the specific sector in many ways.